YOUTH CARE CENTER

-Besides supplies, we could always use volunteer assistance at the Youth Care Center.
+Besides supplies, we could always use volunteer assistance at the Youth Care Center, specifically mentors for our youth and motivational speakers.
 Being that the YCC is a juvenile detention center, we adhere to the guidelines established by the Department of Correction to protect the confidentiality of our residents.
 Therefore, every potential volunteer completes and signs a confidentiality agreement before volunteering.

 The YCC welcomes church groups and local agencies to volunteer their time by participating in any of the following activities: